iith-nss/iith_nss_jekyll/index.md

   .image-wrapper1:hover .overlay-text1 {
     display: none; /* Hide the text on hover (optional) */ }

-  /* Remove blur when image is touched or clicked */ .image-wrapper1:active img,
-  .image-wrapper1:focus img {
-    filter: none; /* Remove blur on touch */
-  }

   /* Hiding the scrollbar for a cleaner look */